 And sing they did, taking their talent to other parts of Baltimore.
 In this way they met William Duffy and Maurice "Tank" Hicks from the South Side.
 The four voices sounded good together, and by 1949, they had started calling themselves the Metronomes.
 Larry Harrison sang first tenor, John Carroll was the second tenor, William Duffy the baritone, and Maurice Hicks the bass.
 They were all between 16 and 18 years old.

 Practice paid off, and the Metronomes ended up with a 15-minute radio show, every Saturday, on Baltimore's WITH.
-Then one day, in May of 1950, they found themselves with a rare opportunity.
-Baltimore's Royal Theater was host to Savoy's hottest act: the Johnny Otis Show (with Little Esther and Mel Walker).
-Esther's Savoy recording of "Double Crossing Blues" (backed by the Robins) had hit the charts in February, and was still riding high.
-Savoy's owner, Herman Lubinsky, came down to Baltimore to record her, and looked around for another group to back her up in the same way the Robins had (since they were no longer part of Otis' entourage).
+Then, one day in late April 1950, they found themselves with a rare opportunity because Baltimore's Royal Theater was currently hosting the Johnny Otis Show.
+With Otis' "Double Crossing Blues" (featuring Little Esther and the Robins) still riding high on the charts, Savoy Records' owner, Herman Lubinsky, came down to Baltimore to record Esther and looked around for another group to back her in the same way the Robins had.
 The group he picked was the Metronomes.